 3. Spend Time with Your Employees

 They say the best gift you can give a child is your time.
 The same can be said of your employees.
-Some employees gain a great deal of satisfaction from a simple “thank you.”
+Some employees gain great satisfaction from a simple “thank you.”
 But people tend to feel most valued when time is spent with leadership outside the typical work routine.
 For example, once-a-month birthday celebrations, Taco Tuesdays, or other casual events give employees the chance to be themselves and see their leaders in a different light.

 4. Encourage Effort